 \subsection{Mask Focal Loss}

-In order to deal with the large-scale variation and detection confusion in dense targets, we try to introduce the Gaussian heatmap generated from the head center points and their bounding box.
+There have been some existing popular work on improving the focal loss. \cite{li2020generalized} introduces the Generalized Focal Loss (GFocal) to overcome challenges in dense object detection, including inconsistent usage of quality estimation and classification, inflexible representation of bounding boxes, and lack of explicit guidance, resulting in improved representation learning for efficient and accurate detection.
+Besides, \cite{yeung2022unified} proposes the Unified Focal loss, a novel hierarchical framework that generalizes existing loss functions to effectively handle class imbalance in medical image segmentation.
+However, they do not address specific issues in the area of head detection.
+Compared to them, our mask focal loss focuses on solving the specific problem of the large-scale variation and detection confusion in dense crowd scenarios.
+We try to introduce the Gaussian heatmap generated from the head center points and their bounding box.
 For this kind of heatmap, it is a challenge to define a proper loss function for crowd counting network.
 If we use traditional $\alpha$-focal loss (Eq.(\ref{eqn2})) which takes all pixels in the bounding box as the positive samples, the head neighborhood area in the rectangular boundary box will have the same contribution as the center pixels.
 In this way, the loss contributions of the head neighborhood area is overemphasized, which will affect the model's accurate perception of the pedestrians' heads.
 If Eq. (\ref{eqn3}) is adopted, the pixels in the neighborhood of the head center will be taken as negative samples, which ignores the spatial coherence in the heatmap.
 In order to obtain a better loss function, we should consider the following two issues:

 \textit{A. How to define positive and negative sample points properly?}

 \textit{B. How to define the loss contributions of different kinds of samples, and dynamically adjust them?}